 - Once the dashi-soy broth is boiling, add the koyadofu and cover with a drop lid (Otoshibuta – if you don’t have one, make one with aluminum foil).
 You do not use a regular lid on top.
 Simmer for 10 minutes on medium-low heat.

-- When it’s about to finish simmering, prepare the snow peas by removing the tough strings.
-Add the snow peas in the saucepan.
+- When it’s about to finish simmering, prepare 5 snow peas by removing the tough strings.
+Add the snow peas in the saucepan and cook for 1-2 minutes, or until tender.

-- You can serve hot, at room temperature, or chilled after refrigerating for a few hours or overnight.
+- The koyadofu can be served immediately.
 Put the koyadofu, snow peas, and broth in a bowl and serve.

 To Store